 - Regions: Vinos de Madrid, Campo de Borja, Priorat, Méntrida

-High end Garnachas are bold and complex with high tannin and dark raspberry flavors.
-These wines are aged longer and typically come from older vineyards.
 You can find single varietal Garnacha around Madrid, where old vines in high elevation vineyards produce concentrated wines.
-In Spain, blended Garnacha is matched with Syrah, Cabernet Sauvignon, Merlot and Cariñena and delivers bolder styles with blackberry and licorice.
+In Spain, the Priorat region also uses Garnacha blended with Syrah, Cabernet Sauvignon, Merlot and Cariñena and delivers bolder styles with blackberry and licorice.
+Incredible stuff.

 - Tasting Notes: Blackberry Sauce, Chocolate, Potting Soil and Smoke